Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Author contributions

 \section{Author contributions}

-M.P. and V.S. performed the experimental measurements, with guidance from M.Ch and T.S.
-M.P and A.Z. contributed to the design of the nano-resonator, with guidance from M.Ce. and M.Fi.
+M.P. and V.S. performed the SPDC measurements, with guidance from M.Ch and T.S.
+M.P and A.Z. contributed to the design of the nanostructured resonator, with guidance from M.Ce. and M.Fi.
 A.P. carried out the numerical simulations with support from F.M., I.R., and M.G.
-A.Z. and Y.L. performed the second-harmonic-generation measurements of the nano-resonator, with assistance from M.Ce. and M.Fi.
+A.Z. and Y.L. performed the second-harmonic-generation measurements, with assistance from M.Ce. and M.Fi.
 L.C. conducted preliminary simulations of the resonator.
-M.Fe. and A.T. fabricated the nano-resonator.
+M.Fe. and A.T. fabricated the nanostructured resonator.
 A.P. wrote the manuscript with contributions from all authors.